Kennedy-Lab-UW/Duplex-Sequencing/README.md

         Outputs:
             1: A paired-end BAM file containing DCSs
             2: A single-end BAM file containing unpaired DCSs
-            3: A pair of fastq files containing DCSs for use in realligning.
+            3: A pair of fastq files containing DCSs for use in realigning.

-            Note: Quality scores and cigar strings in these files are meaningless.
+            Note: Quality scores and CIGAR strings in these files are meaningless.

-        This program goes through the input file by position, making DCSs as it goes and writing them to file.
-At the end of the run, any unpaired DCSs are written to a file ending in _UP.bam.

         usage: DuplexMaker2.2.py [-h] [--infile INFILE] [--outfile OUTFILE] [--Ncutoff NCUTOFF] [--readlength READ_LENGTH]